greglook/whidbey/README.md

 ## Usage

-The easiest way to use this middleware is by using it as a Leiningen plugin.
+The easiest way to use this middleware is as a Leiningen plugin.
 For example, to pretty-print all values with [Puget](https://github.com/greglook/puget) (the main motivation of this project), you can use the following:

 ```clojure
 :plugins
 [[mvxcvi/whidbey "0.2.0"]]
 ```

+The plugin uses `:whidbey-renderer` if defined in the project, otherwise it uses `cprint-str` from Puget.

 This may conflict with existing REPL customizations, so if necessary you can add the profile configuration yourself.
 The plugin basically adds a `whidbey`